“Expelliarmus!” shouts one daughter to her friend, pointing a wand at her.

 What do your kids imagine with Harry Potter?

-Check out 26 books similar to Harry Potter.
+Check out this list of books like Harry Potter.